 All council paper information and electronic data must be protected appropriately.
-If it is personal or sensitive personal data it must be protected in line with the UK Data Protection Act.
+If it is personal or sensitive personal data, it must be protected in line with the UK Data Protection Act.
 Sensitive, non-personal, data must also be protected.

-The council is committed to provide security training and communications to ensure everyone working for the council has the opportunity to understand their responsibilities.
+The council is committed to provide security training and communications to ensure everyone working for the council can understand their responsibilities.
 The stated preference is for online training and knowledge tests.